Foundation For Allen Schools Funded Classroom Grants at

 Boon Does SCIENCE!

 This grant under Science/STEAM Curriculum was awarded to Teri Stepanic and will benefit 750 students.

 At Boon, we DO science!
 Our students will have many opportunities to learn science through inquiry with hands-on science labs.

 From Problem Solving to Problem Posing

-This grant under Math Curriculum was awarded to Brenda Fee and will benefit 160 students at both Boon and Olson this coming year.
+This grant under Math Curriculum was awarded to Brenda Fee and will benefit 160 students at both Boon and Olson.

 Problem Solving to Problem Posing This grant introduces the instructional method of problem posing to high-level mathematics students in grades 2-6.
 Problem posing refers to instruction where students generate their own problems or questions based on a given situation.
 The goal is to help students independently solve problems in novel ways and pose new mathematical questions of interest to investigate.

 DT - Leveled Readers

 This grant under English Language Arts (Elementary) & Dyslexia Curriculum awarded to Ella Jones along with Jill Jaska, Susie Barlow, Deb Scott, Carli Burke, Dena Goddard, Amber Arnold, Candice Frazier, Janice Harrop, Maria Burnes, Julieta Henderson, Angela Lunde, Shia Valdovino, Janell Cook, Tami Everett.
 The grant will benefit 900 students at the following campuses: Anderson, Bolin, Boyd, Chandler, Cheatham, Evans, Green Kerr, Lindsey and Ford Middle School.